cho2ji/cho2ji/README.md

 ### I'm ...

-Starting Master's Program in Industrial Engineering at *Yonsei University*, from 2022 fall.
+Starting Master's in Industrial Engineering program in *Yonsei University* from 2022 Fall semester.

+Interested in tech industry generally, Data Science, Data Engineering, and how technology and data can bring about change.

+I want to be involved in the great changes that are happening now with big data and AI technologies in many other industries not only in IT.

 <!--
 - 🔭 currently working on things related with python portfolio management app.